fluencelabs/nox/docs/guides/kickstart.md

 Fluence CLI 0.1.2
 ```

-If you see cli's version, proceed to the next step.
+If you see CLI version, proceed to the next step.

 ## Publishing via Fluence CLI
 As was mentioned before, you will need a connection to Ethereum Kovan network, and a connection to Swarm network.